Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course is designed to give students an understanding of group dynamics, experience in group facilitation, and an understanding of the group process in relationship to social work process.
-Socio-cultural forces, legal and ethical issues, and values unique to working with groups will be explored.
-This course will introduce skills and techniques as they pertain to types of groups and group phases.
+Provides students with an understanding of group dynamics, group facilitation, and the group process in relationship to social work practice.
+Explores socio-cultural forces, ethical issues, and responsibilities unique to working with groups.
+Introduces skills and techniques as they pertain to group stages.

 SOWK 302